-The US position is that the Arctic Ocean is ‘International Waters’ in accordance with the ‘United nations Convention on the Law of the Sea’, and therefore nothing should interfere with Freedom of Navigation.
+The US position is that the Arctic Ocean is ‘International Waters’ in accordance with the ‘United Nations Convention on the Law of the Sea’, and therefore nothing should interfere with Freedom of Navigation.
 The US contends that the installation of an undersea tracking system will effectively give Russia an unfair economic advantage in the Arctic, but more importantly it will inhibit the use of US submarines in those waters, SSBNs in particular.

-Despite international pressure both politically and environmentally the Russians seem to be continuing their development, including the installation earlier this year of an undersea nuclear generator (ATGU) in the East Siberian Sea – probably to provide power to the SHELF sensors.
+Despite international pressure both politically and environmentally the Russians seem to be continuing their development, including the installation earlier this year of an undersea nuclear generator (ATGU) in the East Siberian Sea — probably to provide power to the SHELF sensors.